nolanbconaway/pitchfork-2022/readme.md

 - [x] better database assertions (at least confirm views are selectable)
 - [x] make bnm null for releases prior to bnm
 - [ ] spot checks on review content
+- [ ] detect best new reissues; maybe some way of catching reissues that are not best new?

 # Data Model